Best Garmin watch 2025

 Reasons to avoid

-Garmin watch designs can be too large for many adults' wrists, let alone children's little arm bones.
-Most of the features are too advanced, sport-specific, or workout-specific for kids' unstructured playtime, and Garmin watches just aren't that fun-looking.
+Garmin watch designs can be too large for many adults' wrists, let alone children's little arms.
+Most of the features are too advanced anyway and not designed to track things like kids' playtime.
+Garmin watches just aren't that fun-looking either.
 But the Garmin Bounce is the exception to the rule as the best kids' smartwatch geared specifically towards fitness.

-It's got both Wi-Fi and LTE connectivity so it can save battery when you're at home or another familiar place, all of which are configurable through the Garmin Jr. app.
+The Garmin Bounce has both Wi-Fi and the option for LTE connectivity, configurable through the Garmin Jr. app.
 Garmin's LTE service is $10 per month and Garmin manages its own network with an LTE coverage map that you can check before buying.

 Attribute | Quick look | Score |